 Care and support plans are written in a person centred manner which includes the service user's views.
 There is evidence that the delivery of the service is responsive to the views of service users and/or their representatives.
-The agency has a monitoring system in place to ascertain and respond to the views of service users and/or their representative's representatives.
+One service user stated: "All my needs are met by the staff that help and support me well."
+The agency has a monitoring system in place to ascertain and respond to the views of service users and/or their representative's.

 The agency's human rights information examined provided evidence that service users are provided with information relating to their human rights in a suitable format.
-Human rights were discussed with service users during various tenants meetings.